macropay-solutions/php-framework-docs/run.md

         '--force' => true,
     ]);

+<a name="queueing-commands"></a>
+#### Queueing Commands

 > [!WARNING]
-> **Queueing Commands is Unsupported:** Attempting to queue a command for background execution using the `queue` method on the Kernel will throw a `RuntimeException`.
+> **Queueing Commands is Unsupported:** Queueing console commands for background execution is not supported in PHP Framework.
+If you need to execute tasks in the background, you should dispatch a queued Job or Storable Array Callable instead or just use ->runInBackground() in scheduler.

 <a name="calling-commands-from-other-commands"></a>
 ### Calling Commands From Other Commands